pjankiewicz/pjankiewicz.github.io/blog/posts_md/to-err-is-ai.md

   </script>
 </div>

+## We're stuck expecting perfect output

+Right now we expect the AI to write perfect code in one shot.
+That's not realistic.
+Without proper backtracking, you’re basically rolling the dice once and hoping it lands on a full solution.
+That’s not how real coding works.

+The real work starts after the first version.
+Refactoring, debugging, shifting abstractions, sometimes going back to rethink what the system even is.
+AI doesn’t do that yet in a meaningful way - or it would be extremely expensive and time-consuming to apply it.

+You can’t solve non-trivial problems without exploring dead ends and doubling back.
+And real backtracking is expensive.
+It requires keeping internal state, understanding where things broke, and trying again in a smarter way.
+It’s not just running the same prompt with different wording.

+We’re not there yet.

 ## Backtracking should be built in

 Being wrong and <a href="https://en.wikipedia.org/wiki/Backtracking">backtracking</a> is fundamental.
 That’s something future AI coding systems will do better than now.